List of Scientology security checks

+Description

+A security check is sometimes compared to the practice of confession in other religions, however with its guided questions a sec check is closer to an interrogation than it is to the free-form unburdening of voluntary repentance.

+Hubbard described security checking as a remedy for "the compulsion or obsession to commit actions" the person feels must be kept secret.
+Sec checks are performed on every Scientologist on the Bridge to Total Freedom, and every six months for those on the OT VII level "to make sure they're using the tech correctly", and on staff members who wish to leave staff.

-Susan Raine of the University of Alberta observes that the questions asked in security checks show that L. Ron Hubbard was intensely preoccupied with scrutiny, surveillance and betrayal.
+Susan Raine observes that the questions asked in security checks show that L. Ron Hubbard was intensely preoccupied with scrutiny, surveillance and betrayal.
 She notes that this intense form of surveillance makes sense from a bureaucratic perspective as a way of making sure all individuals follow (and internalize) the organisational goals.
-Bent Corydon, an ex-Scientologist, compares security checking to the use of thought police in the novel Nineteen Eighty-Four.
+Bent Corydon compares security checking to the use of thought police in the novel Nineteen Eighty-Four.
 He writes that Scientologists are punished for having negative thoughts about Hubbard or Scientology and so learn to think only positively.
-David Mayo, another former member, reported that sec checks included the question, "Have you ever had any unkind thoughts about LRH?" and that such "discreditable thoughts" could land a follower in trouble.
+David Mayo reported that sec checks included the question, "Have you ever had any unkind thoughts about LRH?" and that such "discreditable thoughts" could land a follower in trouble.

+Jon Atack writes that sec checks could be applied either as a "confidential" confessional or as a non-confidential investigation.
+He alleges that former members have been silenced by the fear that their "confidential" secrets will be used in blackmail against them.

+In response to public outrage towards Scientology and increasing government investigations into its practices, head of Public Relations Bureau of the Guardian's Office David Gaiman issued in 1968 a "Code of Reform" announcing the cancellation of the practices of disconnection, declaring people fair game, security checking as a form of confession, and a prohibition of writing down confessional materials.
+The PR move was to assure the press and governments that a severe puritanical and punitive approach was no longer necessary and so Scientology was taking a new liberal attitude.
+However, it changed nothing for practices in the organization.
+Later Scientology documents refer to the practice, and former members report that it still continues.

 In 1972, the South African Commission of Enquiry published a report on Scientology.
 It recommended that there should be legislation against sec checks.
 However, no legislative action was taken as a result.

-HGC Pre-processing Security Check

-HGC stands for "Hubbard Guidance Centre".
-Sociologist Roy Wallis quotes some questions from this security check dating from 1961.
+Examples

+Pre-processing security check